How to Promote Music on TikTok

 What is TikTok

-TikTok is a video-sharing service with over 689 million monthly active users worldwide.
-It has been downloaded over 2 billion times.
-The videos that users upload to the platform can be up to 60 seconds—and they’re played against an audio clip which is usually music.
-Sure, they may be amateur-looking recordings, but that’s part of their appeal which is real people trying to be funny, or look sexy, or be cool, and many times failing on all fronts.
+The videos that users upload to the platform can be as short as 15 seconds, but as long as three minutes — and they're played against an audio clip which is usually music.
+Sure, they may be amateur-looking recordings, but that's part of their appeal which is real people trying to be funny, or look sexy, or be cool, and many times failing on all fronts.
+In 2026, TikTok's algorithm has become even more sophisticated at identifying authentic content that resonates with specific audience segments.

 2. Consider Older Songs